 but on tablets of flesh, that is, of the heart.

-God changes people through the heart and not from the legalism of the law.
+God changes people through the heart and not from the legalism of the Law.
 The essence of the gospel is transformation, not legislation.
 The New Covenant brings freedom (2 Co 3:15-18).
 The nature of the New Covenant is radically different from the Old Covenant.
-Paul’s commendation from the transformation of the Corinthian church was superior to the false apostles who only had human tribute or letters of recommendation.
+Paul’s commendation from the transformation of the Corinthian church was superior to the false apostles’ mere human tribute or letters of recommendation.

-The changed lives of Christians in Corinth were enough evidence for Paul’s ministry and the credibility of who he was.
+The changed lives of Christians in Corinth was enough evidence for Paul’s ministry and the credibility of who he was.

 The believer’s salvation needs to legible enough for the world to believe.